tonywaiweb/tinymce-docs/advanced/contributing-docs.md

 ##### Code snippets

 Code snippets should always be complete, executable code blocks starting with the `tinymce` object.
 We write code snippets by enclosing the example code within three opening and closing backticks.
-The first set of backticks is immediately followed by the code's language, which helps correct syntax highlighting: typically, html, css, js (and sometimes php).
+The first set of backticks is immediately followed by the code's language, which helps correct syntax highlighting: typically, `html`, `css`, `js` (and sometimes `php`).

 Include any key values pairs and method options that are required to enable a user to test the snippet in a local HTML file.
 You do not need to include the `html` surrounding the `tinymce` object that would be required to make the snippet work.